-Employees are those working within their first 90 days of employment with the Library.
+The first 90 days of employment with the Library serve as an introductory period.
 The introductory period is an opportunity for the employee and the Library to evaluate whether the employee is suitable for a position with the Library.
 An employee's introductory status may affect eligibility for some benefits-please see Human Resources for more information.
 Once the employee successfully completes the introductory period, the employee will be a regular employee.
 This is simply an administrative designation.
 It does not mean that the employee has a permanent job and is not in any other way inconsistent with the Library's employment at-will policy.
 The Library reserves the right to extend or shorten the introductory period within its discretion.